-Where an HCP has set up a separate legal entity through which to deliver his services, Gilead discloses the ToV under the name of the HCO.
-Where an HCP has delivered services through his legal entity on one occasion but as an individual on another occasion, the ToVs are disclosed under the name of the HCO or the individual, as applicable to the ToV concerned.
+Where HCPs have set up separate legal entities through which to deliver their services, Gilead discloses the transfer of value under the names of the HCOs.
+Where an HCP has delivered services through its legal entity on one occasion but as an individual on another occasion, the ToVs are disclosed under the name of the HCO or the individual, as applicable to the ToV concerned.

-Where Gilead has made a ToV to a department within an HCO, that ToV is disclosed under the name of the HCO, not the department.
+Where Gilead has made a Transfer of Value to a department within an HCO, that Transfer of Value is disclosed under the name of the HCO, not the department.

-The local reporting template used is in Norwegian.
+The local reporting template used is in Norweigan.